josehu07/CS537-SP2021-DIS/w2/README.md

 Notes:

 - Check out an existing user program, e.g., `echo.c`, to see how to code one.
-- You cannot include C standard libraries - you can only include things that xv6 provides for its user programs. `user.h` contains a list of some of them, where the implementations can be found in `ulib.c`.
+- You cannot include C standard libraries - you can only include things that xv6 provides for its user programs (**Why?**). `user.h` contains a list of some of them, where the implementations can be found in `ulib.c`.
 - You will need to modify the `Makefile` to include your new user program into the building process.

 ## Debugging xv6 w/ GDB